ottawavalleysage/ovsage-20190919/README.md

 # October Meeting - 2019-09-19

+**Note: This is not completed yet, it will be updated to include the final exercise**

 We are continuing the container theme.
 Tonight we will create a container from scratch and add a few utilities to it.
 The good news is that the base image will be supplied at Dymon so we don't have to kill the bandwidth.
 The rest